jackoalan/llvm-mos/README.md

     isn't special cased; the register allocator decides that these values can be efficiently kept in registers.
   - Once the count has been incremented, it is stored back into the array.
+  - The ROL of __ZP__1 seems like a bit overkill to shift one bit out of the carry into an all-zero byte, but it's not much slower than using a `BCC` or saving/restoring A. (A is live at this point.)
+    - The generated `LDX #0; STX z:__ZP__1; ROL __ZP__1` takes 6 bytes and 10 cycles.
+    - `LDX #0; BCC end; LDX #1; end: STX __ZP__1` takes 8 bytes and 9-11 cycles.
+    - `PHA; LDA #0; ROL A; STA __ZP__1; PLA` takes 10 bytes and 14 cycles.

 TODO:

+  - Since the 6502 can only manipulate one byte at a time, there's no requirement for this case for the low and high bytes of the counts array to be stored contiguously.
+If the low bytes and high bytes were broken out into two separate arrays, then both could be accessed via the indirect indexed addressing modes, saving a 16-bit shift and a 16-bit pointer addition.
+      - This wouldn't work if any pointers to the contents of the array were used for anything other than load/store.
+      - This would make the program slower if the array had more than 256 entries, since two 16-bit pointers would need to be calculated instead of one.
+      - Instead of requiring two memset loops, the low and high arrays could be concatenated together into one logical 8-bit array that is twice as long.
+This should simplify the handling of the array, since it would have the same size as the original.
   - The offset of the array is copied into __ZP__PTR__1, even though it's identical to __SP. __SP should be used directly.
   - The current count in X and Y should be incremented directly using INX and